 Some people carry group B streptococcus bacteria in their body but don't get sick.
-Without knowing it, a woman who has group B streptococci in her birth canal or in her colon can pass the bacteria to her baby during delivery, causing the baby to develop meningitis.
+Without knowing it, a woman who has group B streptococci in her birth canal or in her colon can pass the bacteria to her baby when she is giving birth.
+This can cause meningitis in the baby.

 Meningitis caused by these bacteria also occurs in adults older than 60, especially those with long-term conditions such as diabetes, cancer, alcohol dependence, and liver or kidney failure.
 Group B streptococci cause meningitis in about 15% of the people who get bacterial meningitis in the United States every year.footnote 1

 - Verani JR, et al. (2010).
 Prevention of perinatal group B streptococcal disease: Revised guidelines from CDC, 2010.
 MMWR, 59(RR-10): 1–36.
 Also available online: http://www.cdc.gov/mmwr/preview/mmwrhtml/rr5910a1.htm?s_cid=rr5910a1_w.